DPHeshanRanasinghe/DPHeshanRanasinghe/README.md

 🎓 Currently studying Electronic and Telecommunication Engineering
 💡 Passionate about learning, innovation, and building impactful tech projects
-💪 Gym enthusiast balancing code, circuits, and dumbbells

 ---

 ## 🔭 What I’m Working On
 - Semester 3 Analog Electronics Project
 - Building a Robot Car — due by the end of this semester

 ---